nationalarchives/da-tre-dev-documentation/editorial-system-integration/README.md

 ## Message exchange method and format

-TE will exchange messages with Editorial system using an AWS SQS queue as per the [MVP Beta technical design](./../beta-mvp-architecture/README.md).
+TE will exchange messages with Editorial system using an AWS SNS as per the [MVP Beta technical design](./../beta-mvp-architecture/README.md).
 The message will have the following format:

 ```json
 {